SgtCoDFish/bedrock-bootstrap/07-uart-functions/README.md

 # `BB1`: Adding Support for Functions

-It's not a great deal of fun to have to calculate offsets for jumps by hand, and even ignoring the lack of fun it's error prone and makes our programs brittle; if we add extra instructions in between the start and end of a jump, we might need to recalculate offsets.
+It's not a great deal of fun to have to calculate offsets for jumps by hand, and even ignoring fun it's error prone and makes our programs brittle; if we add extra instructions in between the start and end of a jump, we need to recalculate offsets.

-Being able to label sections of code - and then later jump to those labels and have the assembler calculate the offset for us - is a staple of assembly language, and adopting it for our code will make it much easier to write larger programs.
-To do this, we'll add the ability to define functions, each with a single ASCII letter as a label.
+Being able to label sections of code and then later jump to those labels without needing to calculate offsets is a staple of assembly language.
+Adding support for functions for our code will make it much easier to write larger programs.
+To do this, we'll add the ability to define functions.

 We'll start by adopting a convention: that registers will be used as in the RISC-V ABI with regards to their being preserved across calls.
-There's no compelling reason to deviate from that ABI, but do also note that there's nothing compelling us to follow it.
+There's no compelling reason to deviate from that ABI.

-We also need to make a choice about what kind of program layout we'll adopt.

-## Functions First

-One option is to have everything be defined in functions.
-We can choose a convention whereby the `main` or `_start` function has a label by convention, say `m`, and unconditionally jump to that function when we jump to the program.
-This approach broadly mirrors how a higher-level language such as C or assembly would work.

-The downside to this approach is that no code written for `BB0` - i.e. "raw" ASCII machine code - would work without changes.
-That said, who's writing a lot of code in `BB0`?

-## Code First

-If a function `A` is defined by a prelude such as `.A`, we can have `BB0` code optionally interspersed with function calls, which might look like `xA`.
-Functions - if there are any - can be defined after the initial block.
-That is, the "main" block, such that there is one, would consist of any code up until the first function definition.

-This allows `BB0` code to run as-is in `BB1`.
-This property of preserving the ability to run code from previous bootstrapping stages is a neat element of purity, and also by default provides us with several ready-to-run tests of any new stage - that is, the code of a previous stage!

-## Which to Use?
+## Constraints

-There's not really a correct choice here - both approaches would work and have different advantages.
-In practise, the differences in testability between the different approaches are minimal, since we'd use an automated test-bed in `substratum`.
-The trade-off then is between the approach which has a neat sense of purity - "code first" - and the "functions first" code which more closely matches the type of programs that we are likely to write in future bootstrap stages.

-On balance, we choose to go with "functions first".
-Working pragmatically, the only purpose of any given bootstrap step (except the last one!) is to enable the next step in the process.
-Being able to write programs in any given step is a neat distraction, but practically there's little point writing in BB0 when we can do a full bootstrap and use assembly or a high-level language.
-As such, preserving backwards compatibility - while cool - isn't hugely useful, and it's better to prefer a more easy-to-read approach which minimises implicit assumptions.
+Given our desire to target the HiFive1 and given that we're currently stuck to using RAM[1], we have a hard limit of 0x1000 (4096) bytes of instructions which in RV32I translates to 1024 instructions.

+[1] We could write a driver of some kind to use other kinds of memory, but that would be difficult even if we had full access to assembly.
+Better to stick to RAM for now.

-## Implementation
+## Function Syntax

-We define some new control characters:
+We must add new syntax for defining and calling functions:

-- `.` denotes a function.
+- `.` denotes a function definition.
 It must be followed by a single letter, which will be converted to lowercase and will be the name of the function.
 For example, `.M` defines a function called `m`.
 - `x` is a function call - it should be followed by a single letter which is converted into lowercase and which denotes the function to be called.
 For example, `xM` calls the function called `m`

-We define `m` to be the main function.
-Every `BB1` program must have `m`, and the bootstrapper will jump to `m` to start the program.

-Given our desire to target the HiFive1, and the advantage of being able to stay within the on-chip memory for now (which removes the need to write any complicated "driver" code for the flash memory), we have a hard limit of 0x1000 (4096) bytes of instructions, which in RV32I translates to 1024 instructions.
-To avoid having to build a hash table which points to the start of each function on disk, we blindly assign each function from A-L 0x138 (312) bytes each, which gives an upper limit of 78 instructions in each function.

-The main function is therefore located at the end, and has an extra 40 bytes (10 instructions) worth of space.
+We're explicitly not defining a way to _end_ a function.
+Once we see e.g. `.A`, all following instructions are part of `a` until we see a different definition.
+This reduces complexity of parsing inputs.

+## Function Addresses

+Knowing the address of a function is a non-trivial topic in computer science; linkers can be quite involved, and there are a lot of ways to handle things.
+We have some main considerations, though:

+1) We want to minimise the amount of code we write in BB0
+2) We have 16kB of RAM to work with
+3) Trying to avoid writing code implies that functions will tend to be smaller, and hex code is small anyway.

+To avoid the world of lookup tables for function addresses or having to deal with linkers, we can at least for now define functions to have preset addresses.

+If we define that functions begin at `0x8000_1000`, then we can define `a` to always have the address `0x8000_1000` and `b` to have address `0x8000_1200` and so on.
+That means each function could have 128 instructions in it (0x200 / 0x4 == 0x80 == 128), and we could fit 24 functions total (0x3000 / 0x200 == 0x18 == 24).

+While simple, this approach comes with real downsides which we need to be aware of:

+1) All functions are the same size, so a function which is only a couple of instructions takes as much RAM as a complex function.
+2) It's easy for one function to clobber another; with enough instructions, `a` can grow past the start of `b`.

+We'll leave it to the programmer to remember these caveats and choose function names wisely.

+## Code Layout

+To keep implementation simple, we define the start of the program to be the start of the main function, written to the beginning of RAM at `0x8000_0000`.

+Function definitions start at `0x8000_1000` as mentioned earlier.
+This implies a cap of 1024 (0x1000 / 4 == 1024) instructions in the "main" function before it clobbers the `a` function.